 Re: First & last author format?

-Hi, No, that's not possible.
-What journal uses such a format?
-Jon Sonny Software :-).
+:-).
 None.
 But several of us here are contributing to the development of a new soon-coming biomedical journal and would like to have the format of "first & last author".
-Given the high configurable option...
+Given the high configurable options in BE ...

 - Mon Mar 02, 2009 10:29 pm